Comparing B2B software

 specialists?

-Multi-vertical consultancies, strategy boutiques, and software-only specialists each have structurally different incentives and engagement shapes.
-The choice depends on whether your problem is broad or deep.
+Multi-vertical consultancies, strategy boutiques, and software-only specialists carry different methods and incentives.
+The choice turns on one thing: how software-specific your pricing problem really is.

 Who fits